tomdwipo/spec-workflow-mcp/README.md

 ## Web Dashboard

-The server includes a real-time web dashboard that automatically opens in your browser when you start the MCP server.
+The dashboard is a separate service that must be started manually alongside the MCP server.
 Each project gets its own dedicated dashboard running on an ephemeral port.
 The dashboard provides:

 - **Live Project Overview** - Real-time updates of specs and progress
 - **Document Viewer** - Read requirements, design, and tasks documents